 5) Groom your brows, but not too soon!

 Take care of any unwanted facial hair, but don't do this the day before your trial!
 Makeup won't stick & also has the potential to cause irritation if you have broken skin.

 If there's something you dislike, please say so!
 A professional makeup artist will not be offended.
 Believe me when I say that we more than appreciate you speaking up.
 The last thing we want is for you to be unhappy with your look on your wedding day, but we also cannot read minds.
 Besides, this is what the trial is for!

 Panic & scheduling nightmares are sure to ensue if you do.

 3) Forget to look at your makeup in different light.

 Always look at your makeup in light similar to that of your ceremony & reception, whether that be natural or artificial.
-Also rest assured, the professional light that I use to apply your makeup is as true to daylight as possible.
+Also rest assured, the professional lights that your artist will use to apply your makeup is as true to daylight as possible.

 4) Have unrealistic expectations!

 Know that your makeup will be applied heavier than usual (for photography purposes), but should also look beautiful in real life.